nfcentral/nf/README.md

     nf build        # bulds your project
     nf up           # starts all containers you need for development, app is epxosed to :8000

 To edit your code you need any editor from the list of editors which can properly edit projects over ssh.
 As this list starts and ends with emacs, just point your emacs to `ssh://root@localhost#2222:/app` and you are good to go.
-If you need completions - standard setup of [anaconda-mode](https://github.com/proofit404/anaconda-mode) will work.
+If you need completions and code introspection - standard [anaconda-mode](https://github.com/proofit404/anaconda-mode) setup should work.

 Features
 --------